mstevetodd/EngineDriver_Home/docs/about/index.rst

 |ed| can:

-* Control the speed direction and up to 32 DCC functions of your DCC enabled your locos
+* Control the speed direction and up to 32 DCC functions of your DCC enabled locos
 * Control from one to six locos or consists / multiple units can be controlled at the same time
 * Easily create and edit on-the-fly consists / multiple units (software-defined)
 * Control layout power, turnouts/points, routes, and access JMRI web panels and windows